Fannovel16/ComfyUI-Frame-Interpolation/README.md

 ### Command-line
 #### Windows
 Run install.bat

+For Window users, if you are having trouble with cupy, please run `install.bat` instead of `install-cupy.py` as only the former can detect ComfyUI portable.
 #### Linux
 Open your shell app and start venv if it is used for ComfyUI.
 Then `cd` to this extension's directory and run
 ```